-The 2006 'Consensus Statement on Management of Intersex Disorders' acknowledged that surgery can harm and that risks of no surgery, which vary by condition, had been overstated.2 For example, the Consensus Statement clarified that medical knowledge provided only limited insight into gender identity development and that there was no evidence that surgery benefitted family relationships.
-The experts recommended that clitoral surgery be limited to cases of "severe virilisation," a restriction subsequently challenged by paediatric surgeons confident in their ability to overcome the identified problems with new operative techniques.^{15,16} In a project aimed to estimate the impact of the Consensus Statement, half of the participating European DSD teams self-reported a reduction in clitoral surgery.17 However, actual National Health Service data in the United Kingdom indicated that the prevalence of clitoral surgery had not changed.
-4 In a recent multi-centre study in the U.S., almost all of the parents in the study sample had opted for their child to have surgery.18 is cosmetic rather than vital for health during infancy or childhood."
-20 In the same year, the UN Special Rapporteur on Torture called on nation states to repeal laws allowing "forced gender-normalizing surgeries."
-21 From April 2015, parents in Malta may consent to "any sex assignment treatment and/or surgical intervention on the sex characteristics of a minor" only in "exceptional circumstances" and must not be "driven by social factors".
-22 In the same year, the European Union Fundamental Rights Agency recommended that Member States "avoid non-consensual sex normalising medical treatments on intersex people."
-23 These developments follow on-going critiques of medical intervention on intersex bodies published in academic social science literature, summarised in a recent review.
-24
+The 2006 Consensus Statement on Management of Intersex Disorders acknowledged that surgery can harm and that risks of no surgery, which vary by condition, had been overstated.
+For example, the consensus statement clarified that medical knowledge provided only limited insight into gender identity development and that there was no evidence that surgery benefitted family relationships.
+Experts recommended that clitoral surgery be limited to cases of 'severe virilisation', a restriction subsequently challenged by paediatric surgeons confident in their ability to overcome the identified problems with new operative techniques.
+In a project aimed to estimate the impact of the consensus statement, half of the participating European DSD teams self-reported a reduction in clitoral surgery.
+17 However, actual National Health Service data in the UK indicated that the prevalence of clitoral surgery had not changed.
+In a recent multicentre study in the USA with parents of female-assigned and male-assigned children with genital differences, almost all of the parents in the study sample opted for their child to have genitopasty.
+18

+Meanwhile, intersex activists have made significant advances in positioning childhood surgery as a human rights violation.
+In 2013, the Council of Europe called on its member states to 'ensure that no-one is subjected to unnecessary medical or surgical treatment that is cosmetic rather than vital for health during infancy or childhood'.
+In the same year, the UN Special Rapporteur on Torture called on nation states to repeal laws allowing 'forced gender-normalising surgeries'.
+From April 2015, parents in Malta may consent to 'any sex assignment treatment and/or surgical intervention on the sex characteristics of a minor' only in 'exceptional circumstances' and must not be 'driven by social factors'.
+In the same year, the European Union Fundamental Rights Agency recommended that member states 'avoid non-consensual sex normalising medical treatments on intersex people'.
+These developments follow ongoing critiques of medical intervention on intersex bodies published in academic social science literature, summarised in a recent review.